edgepatches(1) edgepatches(1)

 pip).
 Options can be specified either as command line arguments

-Name of a supermontage info file in which all data about the
+Name of a supermontage info file in which data about the files

-when the program starts, and renamed to filename~ before writing
+program starts, and renamed to filename~ before writing a new

-a new version when the program exits.
+version after various operations.
 If this option is not

 entered, the first non-option argument will be taken as the name